nrohani/MolecularSubtypes/README.md

 # Classifying Breast Cancer Molecular Subtypes Using Deep Clustering Approach

 Cancer is a complex disease with a high rate of mortality.
 The characteristics of tumor masses are very heterogeneous; thus, the appropriate classification of tumors is a critical point in the correct treatment.
 A high level of heterogeneity has also been observed in breast cancer.
-Therefore, detecting the molecular subtypes of this disease is a worthwhile issue for medicine that could be facilitated using bioinformatics.
+Therefore, detecting the molecular subtypes of this disease is an essential issue for medicine that could be facilitated using bioinformatics.
-This repository contains the implementated codes of the MSDEC, a method for molecular subtype detection.
-Preprint version is avialable in https://www.researchsquare.com/article/rs-10143/v1
+This repository contains the implementation codes of the MSDEC, a method for molecular subtype detection.
+The preprint version is available in https://www.researchsquare.com/article/rs-10143/v1

 ## MSDEC schema